frontmeans/input-aspects/README.md

 - `InStyledElement` An input aspect representing HTML element to apply styles to.

-  This is a HTML element for input element control, and `null` for everything else by default.
+  This is an HTML element for input element control, and `null` for everything else by default.

   An `InStyledElement.to()` converter can be used to convert arbitrary control to the one with the given styled element.
   This is useful for controls without elements (such as input groups), or can be used to apply CSS classes to input